Paper Plate Jellyfish Craft

 • Foam paintbrush – Foam paintbrushes are easy for kids to use but if unavailable you can use a regular small paintbrush or sponge.

-• Blue and white construction paper – We used construction paper for this project but card stock could also be used.
+• Blue and white construction paper – We used construction paper for the jellyfish but card stock could also be used.
+For an extra fun idea, you can also glue on big googly eyes!

 • Glue stick – A glue stick was used for this craft but you can use any craft glue.

-• Crepe paper streamers – Crepe paper streamers are an excellent choice for the flowy tentacles but tissue paper is another option.
+• Crepe paper streamers – Crepe paper streamers are an excellent choice for the flowy tentacles but tissue paper or ribbon can be used instead.

 • Ruler – We used a classroom ruler, but you could also use a measuring tape.